 Fabry disease in Adult

-Signs and symptoms are myriad.
+Signs and symptoms are myriad and highly variable.
 Pain is one of the earliest symptoms, and the most incapacitating, starting with acroparesthesia and a burning pain in the hands and feet, often in the first decade of life.
 A more severe form of pain, known as Fabry crisis, begins in the hands and feet and radiates proximally into the limbs.
-This pain may be initiated by factors such as heat, cold, fatigue, stress, illness, or exercise.
+This pain may be initiated or exacerbated by factors such as heat, cold, fatigue, stress, illness, or exercise.
 Episodes of pain may last from a few minutes to hours or even days.
 Episodes of Fabry crisis tend to decrease with advancing age.
 Chronic pain may have an even greater impact on the patient's psychosocial wellbeing.

-The second most common group of symptoms includes abdominal pain, nausea, vomiting, and diarrhea starting in early childhood.
-Additional symptoms include joint pain, intolerance to heat and exercise due to hypohidrosis and anhidrosis, dry eyes, and dry mouth.
+The second most common group of symptoms includes abdominal pain, nausea, vomiting, constipation, and diarrhea starting in early childhood.
+Additional symptoms include joint pain, intolerance to heat and exercise due to hypohidrosis or anhidrosis, dry eyes, and dry mouth.
 Hearing loss and tinnitus, aphasia, dysarthria, diplopia, vertigo, seizures, and valve disease occur in adulthood.
-The disease culminates in progressive cardiomyopathy and left heart failure, impaired renal function, and stroke, usually when patients are in the third to fifth decade of life.
+The disease most commonly culminates in progressive cardiomyopathy and left heart failure, impaired renal function, and stroke, usually when patients are in the third to fifth decade of life.
+Given the phenotypic variability of this condition, specific disease manifestations may present earlier in life due to severe disease and/or very low enzymatic activity.

 - Early childhood sees the onset of burning pain of the hands and feet between the ages of 5 and 7 years.
 Abdominal pain and diarrhea, hypohidrosis, poor growth, and then angiokeratomas develop between the ages of 5 and 13 years.

 - The second cluster of symptoms begins in early adulthood, with impairment of renal function beginning as proteinuria.

 - Lastly comes the onset of cerebrovascular manifestations, including conduction disturbances and progressively worsening renal function.